BKJackson/ML_for_Hackers/README.md

 All images and materials produced by this code are licensed under the Creative Commons Attribution-Share Alike 3.0 United States License: [http://creativecommons.org/licenses/by-sa/3.0/us/](http://creativecommons.org/licenses/by-sa/3.0/us/)

+## Updates by BKJackson ##

+I've added some updates to the code, mostly extra comments to help explain (to me) what certain lines of code are intended to do and changes to the plotting.
+For example, I prefer to print the results to the screen rather than saving them to a PDF.
+In most cases, the original code by the authors is retained and simply commented out with new or changed code added below.